acoache/RL-DynamicConvexRisk/README.md

 # Reinforcement Learning with Dynamic Convex Risk Measures

-This Github repository regroups the Python code to run the actor-critic algorithm and replicate the experiments given in the paper [Reinforcement Learning with Dynamic Convex Risk Measures](https://arxiv.org/abs/2112.13414).
+This Github repository regroups the Python code to run the actor-critic algorithm and replicate the experiments given in the paper [Reinforcement Learning with Dynamic Convex Risk Measures](https://arxiv.org/abs/2112.13414) by [Anthony Coache](https://anthonycoache.ca/) and [Sebastian Jaimungal](http://sebastian.statistics.utoronto.ca/).
 There is one folder for each set of experiments, respectively the statistical arbitrage, cliff walking and hedging with friction examples.
 There is also a Python notebook to showcase how to use our code and replicate some of the experiments.

 ***